Everyone wants the best value when shopping, but finding the best mattress for back pain might even be considered priceless.

 Back pain may show up suddenly, or build over the years.
 It can be acute, lasting only a few days or weeks, or it can be chronic pain, lasting years.
 Causes include accidents, injuries, poor posture, heavy or incorrect lifting, lack of core strength, occupational strain, prolonged sitting or standing, stress, poor sleep surfaces, pregnancy, or disease.
 It can appear in many forms, such as a strain, inflammation, pinched nerve or disc problem.

-As such, finding the right mattress for back pain means understanding your body, and a little bit about beds, too.
+As such, finding the best mattress for back pain means understanding your body, and a little bit about beds, too.
 Let’s dive in.

 Your Spine While You Sleep